pgdr/talks/kraftig/talk.md

 * (Programmer time is expensive; conserve it in preference to machine time.)

+> it means that responsibility for interface usage errors belongs to the
+> interface designer, not the interface user.

+--- Scott Meyers

 ## Single responsibility principle

 > every module or class should have responsibility over a single part of the